cumulus13/pt-go/README.md

 **Made with ❤️ by Hadi Cahyadi**

-*Your complete file version management system in a single command.* ⚡
+*Your complete file version management system with contextual history in a single command.* ⚡

 If you find PT useful, consider supporting its development and please consider giving it a star on GitHub! ⭐: